 New Brunswick is a small province with a wide range of scenery: the St John River in the west, the Fundy shores and ties in the east, and the Northumberland Straits looking across to PEI in the north.
 The province is also famous for its many covered wooden bridges, the longest in the world located at Hartland.

-The New Brunswick port of the highway is “twinned,” providing four lanes of driving along its entire length.
+The New Brunswick portion of the Trans Canada Highway is fully “twinned,” providing four lanes of driving along its entire length.
 The highway starts at Sackville, on the Nova Scotia border and then passes through Moncton.

 After leaving the Bay of Fundy tidal lands (the Fundy National Park — with its 50 foot/13 metre tides — is a worthwhile detour to the southeast), it turns southwest before on an overland route and crosses the Saint John river to Fredericton, the provincial capital, The Trans-Canada continues up the length of the Saint John River to the Quebec border.